Karaage-Cluster/karaage/docs/admin/getting_started.rst

 * You have a cluster running Slurm or PBS that is already up and running.
 * You want to OpenLDAP with ppolicy support, on the same server.
-* You have a Debian Wheezy server already setup for Karaage.
+* You have a Debian Jessie server already setup for Karaage.
 * You will be installing all components on a single system.
 * You are upgrading to Karaage 3.1.
 * The visible hostname is ``www.example.org``.
 This will have to be